parischap/configs/README.md

 - there is no reason to create releases for a privaye package.
 So normally the `publish.yml` action should not get launched.
 However, in case it does, the package will not get published because there is the `private` key in package.json and the `build-and-publish` script has been deactivated.
 - `publish.yml` can be started manually.
 In that case, it uses has release number the last issued release.
 It can be useful if the publish action has failed and no modification to the code is necessary.
 If a modification to the code is necessary, a new release will have to be issued.
-- `pages.yml` can be started manually.
-This can in particular be useful for private packages for which no release is issued.
+- `pages.yml` creates the documentation for the package.
+In all cases, it must be started manually.

 # 2 - About tsconfig: